bobbyroe/simple-game-part-1/README.md

-# Create a Video Game in Three.js - Part 1
+# Create a Video Game in Three.js

 Let's recreate "Computer Space," the first arcade video game!
 Prepare yourself for a journey back to the dawn of arcade gaming, where every line of code is a leap through time.